Eman-A44/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script that sets the mode of the file script that sets the mode of the file to the same of other file script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
+Create a script that creates a directory called my_dir with permissions 751 in the working directory